 And it’s not just you that falls behind with things, I want to share an example that I hope will encourage and inspire you…

-I’d been interested in a launching a membership community for a while but felt I didn’t know enough about it so about 14 months ago I bought a course on it.
-But at the time I bought it I was moving house, going through a website design and rebrand that required a huge amount of work, and I had quite a lot of clients going through a group programme.
-It was a busy time and I wasn’t able to engage in this course in the way that I would have liked – it had a Facebook group and weekly modules and Q&As.
-Other people were taking action and launching memberships and I wasn’t doing very much.
+I’d been interested in starting a membership community for a while but felt I didn’t know enough about it so decided to join a course to learn how.
+But at the time I bought it, I was moving house, going through a website redesign and rebrand that required a huge amount of time and focus, and I had a lot of clients going through a group mentoring programme.
+It was a busy time and I wasn’t able to engage in this course in the way that I would have liked.
+It had a Facebook group and weekly modules and Q&As.
+Other people were taking action and launching memberships and I wasn’t doing very much at all.

 But I understood that I didn’t have to do everything right now.
 So I just did what I could when I could.
 Most of it well after the course had officially “finished”.
 And at the end of November – 7 months later – I launched my first membership to the founding members.

-If instead of allowing myself to go at my own pace if I’d got half-way through that course and then said “Oh I can’t keep up with this course, everybody else is miles ahead of me so I’m just going to give up,” imagine what would have happened… I wouldn’t have the 233 members that I have today.
+If instead of allowing myself to go at my own pace, I’d got halfway through that course and then said “Oh I can’t keep up with this course, everybody else is miles ahead of me so I’m just going to give up,” imagine what would have happened… I wouldn’t have the 300 plus members that I have today.

-I already mentioned that I’m at a live event for people who want to build or launch membership sites.
-And there are people here who’ve got memberships of literally thousands of members.
+As I already mentioned, I was at a live event for people who want to build or launch membership sites when I recorded the video, and there were people there who’d got memberships of literally thousands of members.
 But instead of comparing myself with those who have bigger sites than me and finding myself lacking, I’m choosing to celebrate myself and the fact that I did launch.
-I launched it more slowly, I’ve got 233 members, but when I look at myself a year ago I didn’t have any members at all, I didn’t even have a membership community.
-So comparing myself to me I’ve got a lot to celebrate!
+I launched it more slowly, I’ve got over 300 members now, but when I look at myself a few years back, I didn’t have any members at all, I didn’t even have a membership community.
+So comparing myself to me, I’ve got a lot to celebrate!